-While many parents will yell from time to time as a means to get their kid to listen to them, it’s not a proven method that works as an overall tactic.
-Here are a few tips on how to get your kids to listen without yelling that will turn things around in your home.
+Have you ever thought about ways on how to get your Kids To Listen Without Yelling?
+While many of us parents yell from time to time as a means to get their kid to listen to them, it’s not a proven method that works as an overall tactic.

 How to Get Your Kids to Listen without Yelling